gabriel-hahn/pipefy-app/README.md

 # Pipefy Application

 A React project to recreate Pipefy website and some features.
+It was developed during Rocketseat tutorial, using Drag and Drop and few more features to create a basic Pipefy clone.

+This project is available on "link";

 ## Contributing